11 Double French Manicure Ideas That Are Cooler Than The Classic

 Open Space

-Taking negative space to the extreme by bringing the second line of color down past the midpoint of the nail, these micro metallic lines by manicurist Megan prove that sometimes simple nail art can be the most impactful.
-Red Carpet Manicure Flash Glitter Special Effect Gel Polish, will help you recreate this minimalist style at home.
+Taking negative space to the extreme by bringing the second line of colour down past the midpoint of the nail, these micro metallic lines by manicurist Megan prove that sometimes simple nail art can be the most impactful.

 Rose Gold